Policies

 defenseclaw policy list # every named policy on disk

-defenseclaw policy delete <name> # remove
+defenseclaw policy delete my-policy # remove

 defenseclaw policy validate # validates data.json schema + compiles bundled Rego